 Making Mini Muffins

-Mini muffins will still keep for about a week when stored at room temperature and they are super convenient to put in your meal prep bag or pop right into your mouth in one bite!
+Mini muffins will still keep for about a week when stored at room temperature.
+They are also super easy to carry with you in your meal prep lunch bag as a breakfast at work or even as an afternoon snack.

 Variations for Muffin Recipes

 There are a few alterations that you can easily make to this recipe that also work with other muffins recipes (if you are interested in more healthy muffin recipes, sign up to get great, tasty recipes sent right to your email address!
 We have published a lot that you are sure to love!).